Church of the Good Shepherd, Kensington: History

-The evidence suggests that the founders of Church of the Good Shepherd and Rev. John A. Goodfellow were influenced by Anglo-Catholic principles.
+The evidence suggests that the founders of Church of the Good Shepherd and the Rev. John A. Goodfellow were influenced by Anglo-Catholic principles.
 The Anglo-Catholic movement within the Episcopal Church in the United States, as in the Church of England, emerged in the 1850s and 1860s.
 The impact of the movement cannot be overstated.
 The design of and the worship in Philadelphia's Episcopal churches changed in remarkable ways.
 A positive influence of the movement changed the Church's approach to the poor and downtrodden.
 In London, England, for example, a cluster of Anglo-Catholic parishes were found in the City's East End.
 Here one found "rough English poverty: the men employed as car-men, costermongers, and bootmakers, and in furniture making, silk weaving, glassblowing, and ‘gas-work."
 The very types of industrial workers that were found in Kensington.
 The arriving English, and to a lesser degree Protestant Irish, immigrants that worked in the textile mills near Frankford Avenue and Amber Street came from a stratum of British Society that was most impacted by Anglo-Catholicism since Anglo-Catholic clergy were most likely to work in the poorer and more industrial sections of England.
 It is in this industrial milieu that the young Rev. John A. Goodfellow attempted to build the parish.
 Similar to the London East End parishes who often relied on those outside of their parish to fund parish activities, so too did Goodfellow.
 He had to look toward the wealthy Center City Episcopalians to help finance the purchase of the land for the parish buildings as well as contribute toward the construction of the new building.
 The Anglo-Catholic priests who worked in London's East End were called slum-priests.
 It was a badge of honor since they attempted to minister to areas that others dared not tread.
 The term has not been applied to priests in the United States; however, the personality of Goodfellow exhibits the qualities found in these English slum-priests.
 He exhibited a zeal for soul saving that was almost evangelical in its earnestness, together with a demonstrable interest in the physical condition of their parishioners and a selflessness about he own wellbeing.
 Rev. Goodfellow served almost 61 years as rector the parish.
 During that time he baptized 2954 people, married, 1007 couples, and buried 2272.
 His success was measured less by large numbers of communicants than by a smaller but devoted congregation, and a large penumbra of goodwill and affection from people whom he served in other ways.
 He had rightfully earned the nickname - "Priest of Kensington."